 Health-conscious consumers are not only paying attention to nutrition information; their eyes are moving down the label to the ingredient listings and sourcing information.
 Manufacturers must still find ways to reduce fat and calories while offering alternatives to ingredients often found in many confectionery products.
 Therein lies the challenge: they need to find the perfect combination without compromising the signature flavors, texture and mouthfeel of the original formulation.
 Those seeking to introduce new products face similar challenges.

-Traditional ingredients such as milk, cream and eggs have been fundamental ingredients in many snack products, and their use is consistent with clean label trends.
+Traditional ingredients like milk and cream have been fundamental ingredients in many snack products, and their use is consistent with clean label trends.
 Their costs, however, often come at a premium and can be volatile, making their use impractical for many manufacturers.
 Adding to the cost are refrigeration requirements and regulatory implications surrounding the use of fresh dairy products.
 Those rising costs will need to be passed along to consumers.
 Add to that the high fat and calories found in these traditional ingredients, and consumers may think twice about making a purchase.

 For applications that require a little crunch, the use of Grande WPCrisp® is a perfect solution.
 The high protein content of this whey protein crisp is superior to that of corn, soy or rice crisps and will appeal to those seeking to boost protein in their diets — incorporating protein into food and beverage formulations is also a leading product trend in 2018.

 Industries will need to adapt, and Grande Custom Ingredients Group is here to help.
 Our line of all-natural whey protein products can provide the exceptional results that many manufacturers seek while keeping costs in check.
-Learn more about the possibilities by accessing our free eBook below.
-And don’t hesitate to connect with our team of food scientists to help tackle even your greatest formulation challenge.
+Don’t hesitate to connect with our team of food scientists to help tackle even your greatest formulation challenge.